 Darjomj- Village with a small shop.

-Basid- Small village surrounded in beautiful green forest, with a shrine to go check out.
-There are a couple homestays in the village, although ask around to find out location.
+Basid- Small village surrounded by beautiful green forest, with a shrine to go check out.
+There are a couple of homestays in the village, although ask around to find out the location.
 There are great trekking opportunities from here.